-Seahawks counting on Jason Myers — who they cut a year ago — to stop placekicking merry-go-round in second chance in Seattle
+A year ago, the Seahawks cut Jason Myers.
+Now, it’s up to him to stop their merry-go-round at kicker.

 “I knew what I was capable of and maybe being younger I didn’t see it come to the forefront too quick, but I just kind of kept trusting myself and what I did in the offseason and on a day-to-day basis and it finally came full circle for me,” he said.

-As has his Seattle career where he is now expected to solidify a kicking spot that has gone from Stephen Hauschka in 2016 to Blair Walsh in 2017 and then Janikowski in 2018.
+As has his Seattle career, where he is now expected to solidify a kicking spot that has gone from Stephen Hauschka in 2016 to Blair Walsh in 2017 and then Janikowski in 2018.

-A contract that guarantees him $5.5 million and has significant dead money hits for 2019 and 2020 essentially assures he will be on the team for the next two years, the Seahawks making clear they think he will stop the merry-go-round that began when Seattle decided not to offer Hauschka a significant contract following the 2016 season (he eventually signed a three-year deal with Buffalo).
+A contract that guarantees him $5.5 million and has significant dead money hits for 2019 and 2020 essentially assures he will be on the team for the next two years.
+The Seahawks made clear they think he will stop the merry-go-round that began when Seattle decided not to offer Hauschka a significant contract following the 2016 season (he eventually signed a three-year deal with Buffalo).

 But if Myers is feeling any pressure to live up to a contract that makes him the 10th-highest paid kicker in the NFL — he made just $705,000 last season with the Jets, the same as he would have had he stayed with the Seahawks — as well as the success he had last season, he isn’t letting on.